 Surrey County Archaeological Unit

-Evaluation by N Randall of SCAU did not reveal any finds or features of archaeological interest.
+Watching brief by M Saywood of SCAU did not reveal any finds or features of archaeological interest.

-Evaluation by T Collie of SCAU revealed no finds or features of archaeological significance.
+Evaluation by T Collie of SCAU across former tennis courts revealed ground levelling in the form of made-ground, and a short section of a probable 19th century brick foundation, but no finds or features of archaeological interest.